exasol/row-level-security/doc/user_guide/tutorial.md

 ### Creating a User Account

-Next step is to create a user account that you will need in order to see the effect RLS has.
+The next step is to create a user account that you will need in order to see the effect RLS has.

 One of the taxi companies is called "Zip Cab" and the corresponding entry in the `EXA_ROW_TENANT` column is `ZIP_CAB`.